swiftlang/swift-evolution/proposals/nnnn-actors.md

 ### Actor isolation

-Actor isolation is how actor classes protect their mutable state.
-The primary mechanism for this protection is by only allowing their stored instance properties to be accessed directly on `self`.
+Actor isolation is how actors protect their mutable state.
+For actor classes, the primary mechanism for this protection is by only allowing their stored instance properties to be accessed directly on `self`.
 For example, here is a method that attempts to transfer money from one account to another:

 ```swift
 extension BankAccount {